 There are over 100 channels in the 5.8GHz frequency spectrum between analog and digital FPV systems (DJI FPV & Shark Byte).
-I included all these channels in a table and plotted a diagram so you can easily look them up and choose the best possible signal for video.
+I made a table and diagram so you can easily look them up and choose the best channels for FPV.

 By knowing where the channels are located in the 5.8GHz frequency spectrum, the channel bandwidth, and how much separation there is between channels can help avoid video interference.